leadedge/Spout2/MILKDROP/readme.txt

 Notes :

-Milkdrop for Winamp is DirectX9 code and is compatible only with early versions of Visual Studio compiler.
-Compatibility is not guaranteed as time goes on.
-Currently the plugin works with all applications built using the Spout 2.005 SDK but will not work with applications using the SpoutLibrary dll.
+Milkdrop for Winamp is compatible only with early versions of Visual Studio compiler.

+Currently the plugin works with all applications built using the Spout 2.006 SDK and the SpoutLibrary dll.

 ================================================================